 Substance use disorder and the behavioral approach

-In the TV show we watched ER nurse Jackie Peyton go through years (or at least seasons!) of prescription drug abuse and dependency, and spin a web of lies that even she couldn’t maintain.
+In the TV show we watched ER nurse Jackie Peyton go through years (or at least seasons!) of prescription drug misuse, and spin a web of lies that even she couldn’t maintain.
 She had an affair with her co-worker, the hospital pharmacist, primarily to get drugs from him.
 She never told him she was married and had kids.
 When the pharmacist followed her and saw her with her husband, the situation took a particularly dark dramatic turn.
 Her marriage was irreparably damaged, and Jackie finally went to detox and rehab and began a recovery process that focused on staying away from drug use.

-This is the conventional, behavioral approach to substance abuse: detox, followed by rehab or outpatient substance abuse treatment and 12-step meetings.
+This is the conventional, behavioral approach to substance use disorder: detox, followed by rehab or outpatient substance abuse treatment and 12-step meetings.
 And it can be a great start for many, but not the whole story.

 Viewers who don’t understand psychology were probably cheering for Jackie and thinking everything would work out for her.
-But her recovery process didn’t include ongoing therapy, and she blew off outpatient substance abuse treatment and 12-step meetings for a long time, so while she managed to stay drug free, she continued to do things her way, avoiding her underlying issues, such as working on managing her anxiety with experienced anxiety therapy.
+But her recovery process didn’t include ongoing therapy, and she blew off outpatient substance use disorder treatment and 12-step meetings for a long time, so while she managed to stay drug free, she continued to do things her way, avoiding her underlying issues, such as working on managing her anxiety with experienced anxiety therapy.

 The “chair” she’s switched to is drama and lying to the men she is working with, dating, sleeping with—three different guys—as well as to her ex-husband.
 She lies to everyone in her life, including herself, but this has been her character for years.